plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ```

-We aren't allowed to access `ssh` without credentials (Anon login disallowed, as is generally the case), and there is nothing to find of particular interest on the webpage itself;
+SSH access is denied without proper credentials (Anonymous login is disallowed, as is the default for SSH), and there is nothing to find of particular interest on the webpage itself;
-I did some directory enumeration with `feroxbuster` and re-ran port scans with various options, but none of the pages have any hidden functionality or exploitable holes, including
+I used `feroxbuster` (a CLI tool for brute-forcing directories and file locations) to perform directory enumeration, though this turned up nothing of interest.
-the handful of `nginx v1.18.0` vulnerabilities with public proof-of-concept exploits.
+I also re-ran port scans as sometimes `rustscan` can return false negatives on account of its speed, but there was really nothing to further.

-HTB often makes use of virtual hosts/subdomains, though ultimately I wasn’t *particularly* keen on having to enumerate subdomain stuff as I will have to do more work in order to learn a
+Finally, I checked out the handfull of `nginx v1.18.0` vulnerabilities with public proof-of-concept exploits, though nothing proved useful.

-tool or write and debug a script.
+HTB often makes use of virtual hosts/subdomains to hide away CMS admin dashboards.
+We can call it "being thorough" in retrospect, though truthfully I just wasn't overly keen on having to enumerate for subdomains (mostly just because I will
-Having now exhausted most other options, though, I might as well bite the bullet; I wrote the following Python script to pull common subdomain names from a SecLists subdomain wordlist and
+have to do even more work in order to learn a tool or write and debug a script - sunk-cost fallacy or whatever).
+Having now exhausted most other options, though, I might as well bite the bullet; I wrote the following Python script to pull common
-insert it into the `Host` header of a HTTP GET request.
+subdomain names from a SecLists subdomain wordlist and insert it into the `Host` header of a HTTP GET request.
 This is essentially like adding the subdomain URL and IP into our `/etc/hosts` for each subdomain - we are directing our DNS to resolve
 the domain specified in the `Host` header to the IP specified in the URL.

 It might also be handy to have a simple single-purpose CLI tool for this, so I ~~want to rewrite this in Rust at some point~~ [rewrote it in Rust](https://github.com/plsuwu/vhost-enum)